 As such, KindLink is launching the “Doing good is a basic human right” programme.
 As part of that, we are giving companies a chance to come into our ecosystem and start maximising the impact of their good initiatives.
 We are also ensuring they have access to our global marketplace for charities to be matched with, for a targeted approach on doing good.

-See below our four initiatives.
+See below our five initiatives.
 Take part or help us spread the news.
 And join us in making the world a better place.